 The Vikings may have wanted to explore the world alone, but we’re here to navigate the insurance industry with you Minnesota drivers.
-Knowledge is power, and with our analysis of state laws, minimums, discounts, and more, you will have all of the power you need.
+Knowledge is power, and with our analysis of state laws, minimum amounts of coverage required, discounts, and more, you will have all of the power you need.
 Prefer a human guide?
-Call 855-462-2213 to let to an insurance expert answer any questions you may have.
+Call [mapi-phone /] to let to an insurance expert answer any questions you may have.

 - $20,000 in PIP for hospital and medical expenses